-By the end of the semester, all participants should have achieved practical skills of living system analysis, team building, and biocultural leadership.
+By the end of the program, all participants should have achieved practical skills of living system analysis, team building, and biocultural leadership.

-Upon successful completion of this semester at Geoversity’s School of Biocultural Leadership you will receive a certificate of achievement as a qualified GeoExplorer.
+Upon successful completion of GeoYear at Geoversity’s School of Biocultural Leadership you will receive a certificate of achievement as a qualified GeoExplorer.

 How is it Structured?

-This special edition one semester Geo Year is divided into two phases with the first starting January 5, 2021 and bringing to the 12,500-acre Mamoní Valley Preserve for four weeks of real world experiences enriched with interaction with faculty and fellow teammates.
-Your menu of work opportunities as an intern will range from photo documenting jaguar habitats using drones and camera traps in the upland rainforest, to building bamboo structures or working with children on a local school garden project.
+At no additional cost, you can join as an intern for four weeks of real-world experiences enriched with interaction with faculty and fellow teammates.
+Your menu of work opportunities as an intern will range from photo documenting jaguar habitats using camera traps in the upland rainforest, to building bamboo structures or working with children on a local school garden project.

 You’ll also be assisting Geoversity staff in the day-to-day workings of the Preserve and Geoversity’s educational and conservation activities.
 Your base during much of that time will be Geoversity’s science center located at rainforest’s edge on the border with Gunayala.